defektive/groxi/README.md

 ```
 Usage of groxi_relay:
-  -fail int
+  -f int
       The number of connections to try before giving up.
-30 is about 15 minutes.
-NOTE: exponential falloff on retries. sleepMilis(failedAttemptCount * failedAttemptCount * 100) (default 30)
+NOTE: Exponential fall off (default 30)
-  -tunnel string
+  -t string
-    	The bind address on which to accept tunnel connections (default "127.0.0.1:8081")
+      Address to connect to server on. (default "127.0.0.1:8081")
+  -v	Print groxi version
 ```

 ******